artsy/x-react-native/workshops/primitives/instructionlist.md

 ### Images

-overflow hidden => like clips to bounds resizeMode => similar to what you had on UIImage set the height and width in styles
-URI is an object
+Setting overflow to hidden, is like clips to bounds Set the height and width in styles, which is necessary for any data and url based images URI is an object

-code:
 ```
 	  <View style={styles.container}>
 		<Image source={{ uri: this.props.bread.img }} resizeMode="stretch" style={styles.imageStyle} />